-The output of the assembler consists of the assembled control sections and a control dictionary.
-The control dictionary contains information the linkage editor in order to complete referencing between control sections as it combines them into an object program. linkage editor can take control sections from various assemblies and combine them properly with the help of the corresponding dictionaries.
+The output from the assembler is called an object module.
+It contains data required for linkage editor processing.
+The external symbol dictionary, which is part of the object module, contains information the linkage editor needs in order to complete cross-referencing between control sections as it combines them into an object program.
+The linkage editor can take control sections from various assemblies and combine them properly with the help of the corresponding control dictionaries.
 Successful combination of separately assembled control sections depends on the techniques used to provide symbolic linkages between the control sections.

 Whether the programmer writes an unsectioned program, a multisection program, or part of a multisection program, he still knows what eventually will be entered into storage because he has described storage symbolically.
 He may not know where each section appears in storage, but he does know what storage contains.
-There is no constant relationship between control sections.
-Thus, knowing the location of one control section does not make another control section addressable by relative addressing techniques.
+There is no constant relationship between control sec-Thus, knowing the location of one tions. control section does not make another conaddressable by relative trol section addressing techniques.